polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 Before you begin, verify the following:

-- You have a code editor set up for working with Javascript and Typescript
+- You have a code editor set up for working with Javascript and Typescript.
 - You have the [`yarn` package manager](https://classic.yarnpkg.com/lang/en/docs/install/) installed

 ## Tutorial objectives